Physics Department | Center For Optical Technologies | Lehigh University

 As Part of this presentation consider this data set as a further case study.
 It shows how a certain photoluminescence spectrum changes depending on light polarization.
 The columns contain the data for polarization angles from 0 to 90 degrees.
 Thanks to peak fitting, one can extract the bands that are not polarization dependent and those that are, and identify their position and amplitude.

-2. Determining the best values of the fundamental physical constants, 7/26
+6. Determining the best values of the fundamental physical constants, 7/26 Tuesday, August 6 — Keith

 The best values for the fundamental physical constants are identified by a least squares fitting procedure that takes into account all the various measurements that are available and how they depend from each other.
-This adjustmant is done every four years, and here is the 2006 article.
+This adjustmant is done every four years.
+Here is the 2006 article, and here is the 2010 one in preprint form.
 A description of the procedure is also found here, but many more resources can be found.
 The use of the covariance matrix is described in Appendix F (page 484) of this reference.

 Case Studies